-15 Fun 4th of July Games the Whole Family Will Love
+19 Fun 4th of July Games the Whole Family Will Enjoy

-Get your red, white, and blue on with these playfully patriotic games for all the family.
+Get your red, white, and blue on with these playfully patriotic 4th of July games for the whole family.

 This fun American flag edition of the classic 4th of July game comes with eight red and blue beanbags.
-Perfect for a lawn or the beach, your guests will have a blast with this Stars and Stripes cornhole set.
+It’s perfect for a lawn or the beach, and your guests will have a blast with this Stars and Stripes cornhole set.

 Fourth of July bingo

-Great for kids and playable both indoors and out, this 4th of July game is a fun activity for all the family.
+Great for kids and playable both indoors and out, this is one of those 4th of July games that’s fun for the whole family.
 This patriotic bingo set can support up to 32 players and comes with calling cards and game instructions.
 You could also create your own with some construction paper and stickers.
 If you’re thinking ahead to Christmas already, bookmark this fun Christmas bingo game to play around the holidays.

 You’ve heard of the card game Snap, now how about the patriotic version?
-This U.S. Presidents pack of cards features Presidents one to 44 (Washington through Obama), and the kings of each suit are the four presidents immortalized at Mount Rushmore: George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt.
-To play Snap, take turns drawing cards face up onto a central pile.
+This U.S. Presidents pack of cards features presidents one to 44 (Washington through Obama), and the kings of each suit are the four presidents immortalized at Mount Rushmore: George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt.
+To play Snap, take turns putting cards face up onto a central pile.
 If you see a pair in the same rank (like two kings), yell “Snap!”

 Pin the hat on Uncle Sam

 Another 4th of July game that works well indoors, this patriotic iteration of “pin the tail on the donkey” will have everyone giggling.
-This printable download allows you to print as many hats as you like, and write each person’s name.
+A printable download allows you to print as many hats as you like and write each player’s name on them.
 Then, all you need are some pins and a soft scarf to blindfold the player.
 If you’re looking for some Independence Day humor, crack these 4th of July jokes at the cookout.

-This sturdy patriotic dartboard comes with magnetic darts, making it safe for kids to use (although adults will love it too!).
+This sturdy patriotic dartboard comes with magnetic darts, making it safe for kids (although adults will love it too).
 Test your math skills and hand-eye coordination with a quick game of Cricket or Around the Clock.
 Winner gets a popsicle!